tburette/martingale/index.md

     display last result
 -->

-The winning number and color is generated randomly by our simulated wheel as randomly as a [computer number generator](https://en.wikipedia.org/wiki/Pseudorandom_number_generator) can.
-It is for all intents as random as a casino wheel should be.

 To help determine if the martingale betting technique works we are going to use the [Monte Carlo method](https://en.wikipedia.org/wiki/Monte_Carlo_method).
 We will automatically simulate a large number of attempts to make money with the martingale and see what happens.